Full contact karate: Others

 Other sport rules, including versions allowing full contact bare knuckle strikes to the unprotected head, exists, but tend to be small and obscure compared to the above listed major formats.
 These rules tend to be restricted to a single small style organization or even individual sport event promotions.

 Examples of minor full contact rules system are the Irikumi Go as used by some Gōjū-ryū organizations (most notably the International Okinawan Gōjū-ryū Karate-dō Federation and the Jundokan Goju-Ryu organization), and the rules of Mumonkai Karate.
 Kyokushinkan shinken shobu uses a variation of knockdown karate using thin gloves, and allows headpunches, clinching and throws.
 Irikumi Go is a traditional continuous fighting using full contact, gloves and face-punches, used in Gojuryu karate.
 Mumonkai use rules similar to knockdown karate, but modified to allow head-punches with protective headgear and thin gloves.

 In France, a full contact karate promotion called pro fight karate, has been formed for professional karate with MMA style gloves, clinching and limited grappling.

 An example of full contact karate rules unique to a single promotion is the now defunct Chaos Madmax special event in Japan, arranged by the FSA Kenshinkan style organization.
 Here fighters fight without gloves or protective equipment, and head-punches allowed.

 Chaos Madmax has been replaced by Pro KarateDo, an organization using similar bareknuckle rules.

+The Shotokan Karate-Do International Association (SKDIA) run events called FullContact Shotokan.
+The competitors wear protective equipment and fight under the full contact ruleset.
+Punches, kicks, knees, throws and sweeps are all allowed, with a 5 second rule for attacks on a grounded opponent.
+Rumours say these rules influenced the idea of the first Karate Combat ruleset.